 Police experience is revealing.
 Police agencies transitioning from revolvers to semiautos have commonly found the hit ratio of their officers, on the range and in actual gunfights, significantly improves.
 This was my experience when an agency of some 100 officers for which I worked transitioned to Glocks in .40 S&W caliber.
 Officers who struggled to make minimum passing scores with their .357 revolvers were consistently scoring higher with less effort and no fatigue or pain.
 Officers who were highly skilled demonstrated far less variation.
 One hundred percent shooters are 100% shooters for a reason.
 In other words, semiautos are generally easier to shoot accurately (practical accuracy) than revolvers despite the fact revolvers may have greater intrinsic accuracy.

 Despite this litany of potential problems, modern, quality revolvers are generally quite safe and reliable and will usually fire every round without fail right out of the box.
+Their prices are also competitive with semi autos.
 However, no one should carry or rely on any firearm for self-defense without function verification and familiarization training consisting of firing several hundred rounds through the weapon.